 No. Everybody was excited.

-Now we have a rule in the company that if someone doesn't have a task in Freelo, it's as if they don't have it at all.
-The most common verbal response in our company is ”throw it in Freelo for me“.
+Now we have a rule in the company that if someone doesn't have a task in Freelo, it's as if they don't have it.
+The most common verbal response we get is " ”throw it in my Freelo".

-Possibility to save filters.
+Possibility to store filters.
 In the company we are divided into 3 teams.
 I lead one.
-For example, I have a filter ”Team Peter”, where I can see everyone's tasks and which are due today (or are overdue, God forbid).
+For example, I have a filter ”Team Peter", where I can see the tasks of everyone in the team who is due today (or who is overdue).

 We're also excited about the new smart subtasks with deadlines.

-The templates are also great.
-When we create a new edition (e.g. for May 1), it's a complex work of the whole team.
-We just use a task template, edit a few things, and everyone has their tasks handed out and nothing is forgotten.
+The templates are great too.
+When we create a new edition (e.g. for May 1), it is a complex work of the whole team.
+We just use the task template, tweak a few things and everyone has their tasks handed out and nothing is forgotten.

 Personally, I was very pleased with dark mode.
 But all Freelo features are perfect.
 Nothing is missing and there is nothing extra.
 I have never seen such a perfectly tuned software before.